Abid-35/Temperature-Converter/readme.md

 | Fahrenheit | 7.22         | 45.00            | 280.37     |
 | Celsius    | 45.00        | 113.00           | 318.15     |
 | Kelvin     | -228.15      | -348.67          | 45.00      |

 ---
+## 🛠️ How to Run This Project

+1. Clone the repo or download the code
+2. Open `index.html` in your browser
+3. Try entering values and switching between units

+---